Philippines Investigator Advisory

 8. Buyer beware of any investigators who only accept PayPal.

 While PayPal is a legitimate and secure payment option, a red flag should be raised if this is the only way to pay your investigator via a credit card.
 A professional investigation firm should offer various forms of payment options, from wire transfer, PayPal, to submitting your credit or debit card data directly via their secure website.
 Any real company also offers bank transfer.
-A website that only offers PayPal for payments is almost always an indication that you are dealing with an individual and not a real company.
+A website that only offers PayPal for payments is almost always an indication that you are dealing with an individual, not a real company.

 9. Expect to pay a fair price.